 It’s a part of acetabular labrum, which bridges the acetabular notch; nevertheless, it’s devoid of cartilage cells.
 The acetabular notch so becomes converted in the foramen which carries the acetabular vessels and nerves to the hip joint.

-- Depth of the acetabulum and narrowing of its mouth by the acetabular labrum.
+- The depth of the acetabulum and narrowing of its mouth by the acetabular labrum.

 - 3 powerful ligaments (iliofemoral, pubofemoral, and ischiofemoral) reinforcing the capsule of the joint.

-- Strength of the surrounding muscles, example, gluteus medius, gluteus minimus, etc.
+- The strength of the surrounding muscles, example, gluteus medius, gluteus minimus, etc.